 Kabul Surgical Centre

-EMERGENCY has been working in Afghanistan since 2000, when the organisation began renovating and expanding a former nursery school in the centre of the capital, Kabul, which had been destroyed by a rocket that killed five children.
-In April 2001, this structure re-opened as a Surgical Centre for victims of war and landmines, and was expanded in 2015 to improve the facilities and increase the number of beds.
+Work started here in 2000, when EMERGENCY began renovating and expanding a former nursery school in the centre of the capital city, Kabul.
+The nursery had been destroyed by a rocket, in an incident which killed five children.
+In April 2001, this site re-opened as a Surgical Centre for Victims of War, and was expanded further in 2015 to improve the facilities and increase the number of beds.

-The Centre houses an impressive number of facilities, including three operating theatres, an intensive care unit, an A&E, outpatient clinics, a laboratory and blood bank, a radiology department and equipment for physiotherapy and CT scans.
-The Centre also specialises in trauma surgery, however, since July 2010 the admissions criteria was restricted to war surgery only in order to cope with the influx of war-related admissions.
+The Kabul Surgical Centre houses an impressive number of facilities, including three operating theatres; an intensive care unit; an A&E; outpatient clinics; a laboratory and blood bank; a radiology department; and equipment for physiotherapy and CT scans.
+The centre also specialises in trauma surgery.

 Start of clinical activities: April 2001

 Facilities: Accident and emergency, clinics, 3 operating theatres, sterilisation, intensive care, sub-intensive care, wards, physiotherapy, CT (computed tomography), radiology, laboratory and blood bank, pharmacy, classrooms, play room, technical and support services.

 Surgical operations: 92,257

 (Data correct as of December 2022)